tomsowerby/octopus-to-tado-sync/README.md

 ## Features

-- Automatically pulls your gas usage data from Octopus Energy.
+- Automatically pulls your gas usage data and gas rates from Octopus Energy.
 - Syncs the data with Tado Energy IQ for better home energy management insights.
-- Set up once, and it runs weekly via GitHub Actions.
+- Set up once, and it runs daily via GitHub Actions.

 ## Setup Instructions